elegant-scipy/elegant-scipy/markdown/ch1.markdown

 expression_data[2][0]
 ```

-It turns out that, because of the way the Python interpreter works, this is a very inefficient way to store these data points.
+Because of the way the Python interpreter works, this is a very inefficient way to store these data points.
 First, Python lists are always lists of *objects*, so that the above list `gene2` is not a list of integers, but a list of *pointers* to integers, which is unnecessary overhead.
-Additionally, this means that each of these lists and each of these integers end up in a completely different, random part of your computer's RAM.
+Additionally, this means that each of these lists and each of these integers ends up in a completely different, random part of your computer's RAM.
 However, modern processors actually like to retrieve things from memory in *chunks*, so this spreading of the data throughout the RAM is inefficient.

 This is precisely the problem solved by the *NumPy array*.

-## NumPy N-dimensional arrays
+## NumPy N-Dimensional Arrays

 One of the key NumPy data types is the N-dimensional array (ndarray, or just array).
 Ndarrays underpin lots of awesome data manipulation techniques in SciPy.